robotstech/opensource-project/SECURITY.md

 # Security Policy

-If you feel you've discovered a security flaw in this sofware, please let us know.
+If you feel you've discovered a security flaw in this software, please let us know.
 **please don't create a public issue**.